 As Ledger Nano S users might know, on Nano S, users will need to install different Apps to manage different cryptocurrencies, and each App represents one currency.

-Due to the limited memory of Ledger Nano S, it can only support 3-4 cryptocurrencies at the same time, meaning that if there is a 5th currency needed to be added, users will have to un-install an App from Nano S first, and then install the 5th currency.
-This could cause confusions and inconveniences among users.
+Due to the limited memory of Ledger Nano S, it can only support 3-4 cryptocurrencies at the same time, meaning that if there is a 5th currency needed to be added, users will have to uninstall an App from Nano S first, and then install the 5th currency.
+This could cause confusion and inconveniences among users.